nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-03-business_structure_on_employee_satisfaction.md

 In addition to the trends mentioned above, there are several other industry-specific trends worth examining when it comes to the relationship between business structure and employee satisfaction.

--   For example, in the healthcare industry, a [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7319078/) found that **employees in flatter organizational structures reported higher job satisfaction and engagement levels**.

-This is likely because healthcare organizations that promote teamwork and collaboration can improve patient outcomes and increase staff morale.

 -   In the hospitality industry, where service quality is paramount, a [survey](https://www.hospitalitynet.org/opinion/4081809.html) found that **employees who have more autonomy and decision-making power reported higher levels of job satisfaction**.

 This suggests that businesses in this sector may benefit from adopting a more decentralized organizational structure.